 |Nearest railway station||Driffield|

 First up on our list is a bit of a strange one.
 Now, we mean no offence to the lovely people of Driffield.
-It’s just that this theory test centre seems to run on a part-time basis and has terribly low pass rates.
+It’s just that this theory test centre seems to run on a part-time basis and its pass rates yoyo quite a bit.
 You’ll notice that the wait time for an appointment is 2-3 months—great if you need plenty of time to revise; not so great if you’re looking to get on the road as soon as possible!

 Then again, the Driffield theory test centre does have its plus points.
 It’s easy to get to by rail (it’s just a 6-minute walk from Driffield train station), bus and car.
 In terms of the latter, Driffield is one of the only theory test centres where free parking is available nearby.
 To take advantage of this, you just need to head to the East Gate car park, which is only 5 minutes from the test centre.
 Keep in mind that after 2 hours a charge will be applied.